Thomas Dacre, 2nd Baron Dacre: Legacy

 His illegitimate son, Thomas Dacre, successfully led a few hundred English bordermen against part of the invading force of James V of Scotland on 12 November 1542.
 His success paved the way for the Scottish defeat at Battle of Solway Moss (24 November 1542) after which the Scottish king, James V, died.
 This was the final defeat of the invading Scottish forces.
-Afterwards, this Thomas was rewarded with land grants and from him starts a secondary line of "Dacres of Lanercost".
+Afterwards, this Thomas was rewarded with land grants and from his son Christopher Dacre starts a secondary line of "Dacres of Lanercost".

 Letters between him and Maud Green, Lady Parr for the marriage of his grandson, Henry le Scrope (son of Henry Scrope, 7th Baron Scrope of Bolton), to her daughter, Katherine Parr survive.
 The marriage never happened, but Katherine would go on to become Queen Consort to Henry VIII.